mg3dem/workerman/README.md

 Or compiled: `go build main.go`.
 Then rename `main` executable into `workerman` and run `nohup workerman > workerman.log &`

+## Usage

+Run the workerman and put worker scripts in workers directory.
+The application will automatically subscribe to beanstalk tubes by worker name (e.g. if you have worker file named `MyWorker1`, it will subscribe to `MyWorker1` tube).
+Also will unsubscribe/ignore when worker files are removed from directory.

+PS: It does not track `default` tube.

 ## Command line options